shobrook/syntaxis/README.md

 #### `if`/`else` blocks

-We assume the bodies of `if` blocks execute, and that `elif`/`else` blocks do not execute.
-That is, changes to the namespace made in `if` blocks are the only changes assumed to persist into the parent scope, whereas changes in `elif` or `else` blocks do not persist.
+Saplings processes `if` and `else` blocks more conservatively than loops.
+It tracks object flow within these blocks but doesn't allow changes to the namespace to persist into the parent scope.
 For example, given:

 ```python
 import numpy as np